Collagen Benefits and How to Get Your Body to Make More of It

 Hyaluronic acid is a transparent, viscous substance that is present in body tissues.
 Because it retains moisture, it facilitates the smooth movement of joints and moisturizes the skin.
 Just like collagen, hyaluronic acid in the body reduces as we age.
 Factors such as smoking, sun exposure, and environmental pollution can aid in this reduction.

 This is a bummer because — you guessed it — hyaluronic acid can help boost collagen in the body, states a study in the National Institutes of Health.
-Topically applying low molecular hyaluronic acid can help improve the skin’s hydration and promote skin regeneration and healing.
+Topically applying low molecular can help improve the skin’s hydration and promote skin regeneration and healing.
 A study in the NIH suggests that ingesting it, however, can have more lasting anti-aging effects, such as boosting collagen production in the body.

 Vitamin C is essential to hyaluronic acid synthesis.